rschellenberg/terraform/README.md

 # Overview
-Terraform code that will create a VPC containing 3 availibility zones and a service / task pairing to create 2 fargate nodes that will host a containerized web app(separate project)
+Terraform code that will create a VPC containing 3 availability zones and a service / task pairing to create 2 fargate nodes that will host a containerized web app(separate project)

+An AWS Elastic Container Registry container is created that will hold the containerized web app

 A load balancer is created to direct traffic between the hosts with port 80 exposed

-## Pushing the docker image

-You can use the aws CLI to push the docker image to the registry:

-aws ecr get-login-password --region ca-central-1 | docker login --username AWS --password-stdin *************.dkr.ecr.ca-central-1.amazonaws.com/ppsre-app-ecr-repo

-Replace the asterix with your aws id and ensure the region is set apropriatly.
+A target group will be created automatically that will build the number of “desired_count” in ecs/ecs.tf.
+Each of these nodes will pull the latest  docker image in the Elastic Container Registry ppsre-app-ecr-repo